 "Bitter Nights picks up the continuing story of Bitter a few months later.
 Murder, monsters, and mayhem―crime meets urban fantasy and Bitter must solve the case before someone else dies."

-Cross-posted under Asian-Pacific Islander and Native American
+Cross-posted under Asian/Pacific Islander, Black and Native American

 Quinton Douglass Crawford

 Moochie the Soochie - Visits the Peace People (All ages)